Quasispecies Theory for Evolution of Modularity: Steady-State Values of Modularity in One Environment

-Thus, as long as a modular system has a higher fitness, $df/dM > 0$, modularity will spontaneously emerge, $M > 0$, for large enough system sizes, $L$.
 For fitness functions for which $df/dM \vert_{M=0} = 0$, more analysis is required.
-For example, if $f(M) = k M^2/2$, there is a phase transition at $\mu^* $: For $\mu < \mu^*$ modularity emerges, whereas for $\mu > \mu^*$ the system remains in the non-modular phase.
+For example, if $f(M) = k M^2/2$, there is a phase transition at $\mu^* $: For $\mu < \mu^*$ modularity emerges, whereas for $\mu > \mu^*$ the population remains in the non-modular phase.
 This phase transition is analogous to the error catastrophe found in traditional quasispecies theory.
 Phase diagrams for a number of fitness functions are shown in Fig.\ \ref{fig1}.